Logo

 Preventing Discrimination and Retaliation

-HOA boards must proactively foster an inclusive environment:
+HOA boards should foster an inclusive environment:

 Promote Inclusivity: Encourage community activities and communications that support diversity and inclusion.